Towards Vorst's conjecture in positive characteristic: Derived differential forms and valuation rings

 \begin{proof} For $i=0$ both claims are clear; for $i=1$, assertion (1) follows from \cite[Thm.~6.5.12]{GabberRamero} and (2) is Corollary 6.5.21 there.
 An alternative argument due to Gabber is explained in the appendix, see Corollary~\ref{cor:Cartier-iso-valuation-ring}.
 Let now $i \geq 2$.
 Since $\bbL_{V} \simeq \Omega_{V}[0]$ and $\Omega_{V}$ is torsion-free and hence flat, it follows that

 see \cite[Prop.~25.2.3.4]{sag}.
 It remains to prove (2) for $i \geq 2$.
-As $\Omega_{V}$ is flat, it is isomorphic to a filtered colimit of free modules by Lazard's theorem.
+As $\Omega_{V}$ is torsion free, it is isomorphic to a filtered colimit of finitely generated torsion free modules, which are free by~\cite[VI.3.6~Lemma~1]{Bourbaki_comalg}.
 Since exterior powers of free modules are free, and since taking exterior powers commutes with filtered colimits, $\Omega^{i}_{V}$ is a filtered colimit of free modules and hence flat. \end{proof}